You are here

 WHAT DO MEDICAL ASSISTANTS DO?

-Within the large and growing healthcare industry, medical assistants play a key role in keeping a healthcare facility running smoothly.
-They perform general patient care and handle routine administrative responsibilities that frequently include the following: obtaining patient vital signs, taking measurements, administering oral and parenteral medications, performing wound care, assisting during procedures, labeling and processing specimens, preparing for, performing, and monitoring EKG, managing medical records, and processing health insurance.
+Medical assistants play a key role in keeping a healthcare facility running smoothly.
+They perform general patient care and handle routine administrative responsibilities including the following: obtaining patient vital signs, taking measurements, administering oral and parenteral medications, performing wound care, assisting during procedures, labeling and processing specimens, preparing for, performing, and monitoring EKG, managing medical records, and processing health insurance.

 WHERE DO MEDICAL ASSISTANTS WORK?

-Medical assistants work in healthcare facilities such as physicians’ offices, hospitals, and clinics.
-The 24/7 nature of healthcare makes night and weekend schedules a possibility; however, most medical assistants work standard daytime hours.
+Medical assistants work in physicians’ offices, hospitals, and clinics.
+Most medical assistants work standard daytime hours; however, the 24/7 nature of healthcare makes night and weekend schedules a possibility.